 For there is one God and one Mediator between God and man, the man Christ Jesus, who gave himself as a ransom for all men – the testimony given at the proper time.”
 (1 Tim.
 2:5-6)

 Could the mediator be the Pope, bishops or priests?
 No.

 Jesus, Martin Luther argued, was enough.
-There is no need for priests, Roman Catholic saints, or praying to or asking for blessings from Jesus’s mother, Mary.
+There is no need for priests or praying to or asking for blessings from Jesus’s mother, Mary.
 There is no need to ritually perform sacraments to earn salvation (baptism, penance, communion).
-And there definitely is no need to pay for anyone’s “unpaid-for- sins” who the Roman Catholic Church claims are trapped in the non-biblical “purgatory.”
+And there definitely is no need to pay for anyone’s “unpaid-for- sins” whom the Roman Catholic Church claims is trapped in the non-biblical state of “purgatory.”
 In fact, belief in Jesus in alone brought such relief and joy to Luther that he wrote,

 This conviction led Martin Luther to declare 95 theses questioning Roman Catholic policy.
 It led to widespread social and political change.
 It led to an untold number of lives saved, and an empire that was financially threatened by his protest and willing to do anything to stop him and others from upending its power.

 One man, Martin Luther, stood alone against an empire.
 His motivation was spiritual, but the outcome of his conviction was spiritual and political, leaving a global legacy 500 years later and celebrated this October 31st.